khaelk/sockets-java/README.md

 # sockets-java
-Exercise working with sockets in Java.
+Exercise working with sockets in Java and monitoring packets with Wireshark.